Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Gravitational-wave populations

 The catalog assumed a three-detector network of LIGO Hanford, LIGO Livingston, and Virgo \cite{LIGOScientific:2014pky, VIRGO:2014yos} with sensitivities as projected for the fourth observing run \cite{KAGRA:2013rdx, T2000012}.
 Signals were generated using the \textsc{IMRPhenomXP} waveform model \cite{Pratten:2020ceb}.
 Events were selected based on a detection threshold on the network match-filter signal-to-noise ratio (SNR) $>11$.
 The catalog contains full Bayesian parameter estimation with standard GW priors (see, e.g., \cite{KAGRA:2021vkt}) for 1599 detected events using the relative binning likelihood approximation in \textsc{Bilby} \cite{Ashton:2018jfp, Krishna:2023bug, Zackay:2018qdy, Cornish:2010kf}.
 We assume an observing time of ten years, such that the local merger rate is consistent with the current constraints in Fig.~\ref{fig: current} (note that this is not a realistic estimate for the number of mergers in the fourth LVK observing run or its duration, but was chosen to stress test the likelihood-based variational approach using a large catalog).

 To estimate the population-level selection function in the likelihood of Eq.~(\ref{eq: likelihood}), we generated a custom set of $1.1\times10^7$ signals with $\mathrm{SNR}>11$.
 Combined with the $\approx1.6\times10^4$ parameter-estimation samples per event in the catalog, computing the likelihood requires evaluating the population model on $>3.6\times10^7$ samples.
-Analyzing catalogs with more events carries larger Monte Carlo variance $\mathcal{V}(\Lambda)$ \cite{Essick:2022ojx, Talbot:2023pex}, hence the need for larger sample sizes; we relax the variance threshold to $V=4$ to aid sampling.
+Analyzing catalogs with more events carries larger Monte Carlo variance $\mathcal{V}(\lambda)$ \cite{Essick:2022ojx, Talbot:2023pex}, hence the need for larger sample sizes; we relax the variance threshold to $V=4$ to aid sampling.
 The large sample count increases the computational cost of each likelihood evaluation, highlighting the need for sample-efficient inference algorithms.
-We perform a stringent test of neural variational inference by using a batch size $B=1$ and training for just 2000 steps, meaning the likelihood is evaluated only 2000 times during training.
+We perform a stringent test of neural variational inference by using a batch size $B=1$ and training for just $10^3$ steps, meaning the likelihood is evaluated only $10^3$ times during training.
 We again make $M=10^4$ draws from the trained posterior to use for importance sampling, which requires the same number of likelihood evaluations.
-For nested sampling, we only run with the alternate settings (alt.) rather than the defaults as they produce equivalent results more rapidly.

-As in Fig.~\ref{fig: extras}, we show the distributions for the likelihood evaluations given by $\ln\mathcal{L}(\Lambda)$ on posterior draws and corresponding variances $\mathcal{V}(\Lambda)$ for the simulated catalog in Fig.~\ref{fig: extras-1599}.
+As in Fig.~\ref{fig: extras}, we show the distributions for the likelihood evaluations given by $\ln\mathcal{L}(\lambda)$ on posterior draws and corresponding variances $\mathcal{V}(\lambda)$ for the simulated catalog in Fig.~\ref{fig: extras-1599}.
 Here, there is more discrepancy between the nested sampling and variational inference results due to the lower number of likelihood evaluations during training.
-Smoothed importance sampling slightly suppresses a lower likelihood tail in the variational inference result, bringing the distribution more in line with nested sampling.
-The variance distribution remains more discrepant, however, where the posterior from nested sampling has a larger number of higher variance samples, suggesting it is probing a broader region of parameter space than variational inference.
-In all cases, all posterior samples satisfy the imposed threshold $\mathcal{V}(\Lambda) < V$.
-The importance sampling efficiency is similar to before, around $\varepsilon \approx 25$--30\%, whereas the Pareto smoothing diagnostic $\hat{k} \approx 0.66$ is larger and closer to the recommended limit of 0.7; this demonstrates that $\hat{k}$ is able to correctly identify worse variational fits, even when this conclusion is not apparent from the importance-sampling efficiency.
+Smoothed importance sampling suppresses the lower likelihood tail in the variational inference result, bringing the distribution more in line with nested sampling.
+In all cases, all posterior samples satisfy the imposed threshold $\mathcal{V}(\lambda) < V$.
+With only $10^3$ likelihood evaluations during training, the importance sampling efficiency is lower than before, around $\varepsilon\approx 10\%$, whereas the Pareto smoothing diagnostic $\hat{k}\approx0.53$ is larger, demonstrating that large $\hat{k}$ indeed correspond to worse variational fits.